snitchbcc/articles/2020/2/new-study-finds-music.md

 Dr. Narzissmus, Head Researcher and part of Fälschung’s renowned Musicology Department, has released a statement saying: “After years of study we have finally found that the only person with a valid taste in music is you, and that the music that you enjoy is now scientifically proven to be objectively better than the music that anyone else has ever listened to or tried to force you to listen to.”

-We at the Snitch are happy to report this news and encourage you to use this article to prove your objectively better taste next time someone tries to subject you to the pompous drivel that they consider to be art.
+We at The Snitch are happy to report this news and encourage you to use this article to prove your objectively better taste next time someone tries to subject you to the pompous drivel that they consider to be art.